On this page

 Shop crime and robbery

 If you catch a shoplifter in the act, you can claim compensation from the shoplifter for the time spent dealing with the matter.
-If you participate in the Settling the bill with shoplifters (Afrekenen met winkeldieven) (Dutch) scheme of the Settling the Bill Foundation (Stichting Afrekenen met Winkeldieven), they will collect the compensation from the shoplifter on your behalf.
-If you are a victim of robbery, Netherlands Victim Support (Dutch) can provide you with emotional and legal assistance.
+If you participate in the Settling the bill with shoplifters (Afrekenen met winkeldieven) (in Dutch) scheme of the Settling the Bill Foundation (Stichting Afrekenen met Winkeldieven), they will collect the compensation from the shoplifter on your behalf.
+If you are a victim of robbery, Netherlands Victim Support (in Dutch) can provide you with emotional and legal assistance.

 Theft from shop/business